DrogoNevets/ui.bootstrap.contextMenu/README.md

 Note that if you set this to true, and don't catch it with something else the browser's context menu will be shown on top of this library's context menu.

 ## Dynamically enable/disable context menu
+Sometimes you may wish to dynamically enable or disable the context menu.
+TO do this simple use the `context-menu-enabled` property and pass in a boolean value.
+Default: `true`
 ```
 <button class="btn btn-default"
             context-menu="otherMenuOptions"